 “We sent you to college all those years so you could solve a little problem like this.
 So I suggest you get to it!” ~ The Mother

 Overall, TPC is a descent into madness that compels us to watch it, all the more so because of the questions it raises.
 Some may feel cheated that answers are not handed to them in the end, neatly, leaving nothing to imagination.
 Those upset by dreams and delusions creating realities of choice may feel further cheated.
 Most viewers, however, will watch it to the end, even though it is 80 minutes with a woman chained to a post.
 Deep thinkers will enjoy the open-ended challenge to analyze, finding purpose for what is otherwise monotony, and order for what is otherwise chaos.
 Deeper thinkers will reach a conclusion on their own, happy, if not confident, with their choice.
-Although you will likely not feel the need to see Thirty Proof Coil again, the first time is worth every minute!
+Although you may not feel the need to see Thirty Proof Coil again, the first time is worth every minute!
 Bring on those clowns, Easter Bunnies, mysterious kidnappers, monsters, and talking dead people!
 Even a thirty proof coil can’t hold them back!

 Thirty Proof Coil also stars Lana Roberts (as The Easter Bunny), Jim Van Dam (as the clown), and Annie Cosho (as The Mother), with cinematography by Chaz Gentry, editing by Will Schmeckpeper, and special effects by Amanda Lamm.
 The movie is available on DVD, from Fenix Pictures.